Mariliasuchus

-Its type species M. amarali, in honour of Sérgio Estanislaw do Amaral, Brazilian naturalist.
+Its type species is M. amarali, which was named in honour of Sérgio Estanislaw do Amaral, Brazilian naturalist.
 A second species, M. robustus, was named in 2007.

 Discovery

 Several specimens of M. amarali have been found close to eggs, eggshells and coprolites to date: UFRJ DG 50-R (holotype): a partially complete and articulated skeleton, including a nearly complete skull and partially preserved axial and appendicular skeletons.
 It belongs to a juvenile specimen.
 UFRJ DG 105-R. UFRJ DG 106-R. MZSP-PV 50.
 MZSP-PV 51.
 MN 6298-V. MN 6756-V. URC R 67.
 URC R 68.
 URC R 69.
 MPM 114 Ic V - 4 eggs.
 MPM 115 R. MPM 116 R. MPM 117 R. MPM 119 R.

 All of these specimens have been recovered in a road cut, 10 km south from the city of Marilia, in outcrops known as "Estrada Velha" pto.
 1 and 2.
 They come from the upper part of the Adamantina Formation, indicating a Late Cretaceous (possibly Campanian/Maastrichtian) age.
 The findings by William Nava could be found in the National Museum of Brazil, but they were partially destroyed in the 2018's National Museum of Brazil fire.